arthjosephsabino/ultimate-dropdown/README.md

 # Ultimate Dropdown

 A modern **React + Next.js** app that allows users to select a country and its corresponding state from linked dropdowns.
-The app features dynamic, searchable dropdowns and a polished UI built with **TailwindCSS**.
+The app features dynamic, searchable dropdowns, a polished UI built with **TailwindCSS**, and **Google Maps integration**.

 ---